Direction 1.1: Housing Need

 Direction 1.2: Geographic Equity

-Ensure opportunities for inclusion of low and moderate-income households and diversify the housing stock across all residential areas.
+Ensure opportunities for inclusion of very low to moderate-income households and diversify the housing stock across all residential areas.

-Housing suitable for low- and moderate-income households is not equitably distributed across the city as most of the city is zoned for low density housing that is not affordable to most households.
-Adding more housing diversity in these low density areas will mean more people of all incomes, ages and famliy types will have access to housing throughout the city, contributing to more inclusive, vibrant and healthy neighbourhoods.
+Housing suitable for very low to moderate-income households is not equitably distributed across the city as most of the city is zoned for low density housing that is not affordable to most households.
+Adding more housing diversity in these low density areas will enable more people of all incomes, ages and family types access to housing choice throughout the city, contributing to more inclusive, vibrant and healthy neighbourhoods.

 Address homelessness by ensuring every person has access to permanent secure housing with a range of diverse supports.